sthaeron/forsyde-devtools/docs/c-code-templates.md

 abstractions later for the `include/common.h` file, which in turns also pulls in `include/actor_templates.h`.

-If the `--inputtype` flag is used for the compiler, and this variable is set to `predefined`, instead of relying on `scanf` to feed input tokens, the code should use a file called `input.h` defining the following variables:
+If the `--input-type` flag is used for the compiler, and this variable is set to `predefined`, instead of relying on `scanf` to feed input tokens, the code should use a file called `input.h` defining the following variables: